 It is sometimes easy to forget how beautiful Brussels can be.
 It is a thought that comes to mind when I drive by the Bois de la Cambre.
-People who only see Brussels as a gray, ugly city should spend some more time here.
+People who only see Brussels as a gray, ugly city should spend some time here.
 It is a stunning natural environment which makes you forget that there is a large city just around the corner.

 I’m in Brussels to visit two stadiums, one has largely disappeared and the other has an almost mythical resonance at Stadium fans.
 I’m talking about the two stadiums of the past glory Racing Club Brussels: the Goose Pond (Ganzenvijver/Vivier d’oie) and the Three Linden Stadium (Drie Linden Stadion/Stade des Trois Tilleuls).

-My first stop is the Goose pond.
+My first stop is the Goose Pond.
 Racing moved to this location in 1902 after they first played their home games in Koekelberg and then on the velodrome of Longchamps.

-The first stadium of Racing Club Brussels lay here in what now has become an expensive area in Uccle.
+The first stadium of Racing Club Brussels lay here in what now has become an expensive residential area in Uccle.

 Of the stadium itself only the, at that time, exceptional concrete stand is left.
 This stand, for about 1500 spectators, is the oldest existing stand in Belgium.

-The football pitch has been replaced by a hockey field, the training pitches by tennis courts and yet you can still smell the atmosphere of the great days, from the access port on the Avenue de Racing to the beautiful details in the restored tribune.
+The football pitch has been replaced by a hockey field, the training pitches by tennis courts and yet you can still smell the atmosphere of the great days, from the access gate on the Avenue de Racing to the beautiful details in the restored tribune.
 Here men with mustaches used to play against notorious but forgotten clubs such as Daring Brussels and Léopold Club.

 The Goose Pond was also the scene of the first official international match on the continent and a packed stadium saw Belgium and France battle to a 3-3 draw.